Wedding of Grover Cleveland and Frances Folsom

-The wedding of President Grover Cleveland and his bride Frances Folsom took place on June 2, 1886, in the Blue Room of the White House.
-Cleveland was the sitting President of the United States, and he remains the only U.S. president to be married in the White House.
+The wedding of President Grover Cleveland, who was 49 years old, and his bride Frances Folsom, who was 21 years old, took place on June 2, 1886, in the Blue Room of the White House.
+Cleveland was the sitting President of the United States and remains the only U.S. president to be married in a room of the White House.
 The wedding was highly publicized, though only close associates of the bride and groom were permitted to attend the ceremony.
 A reception was held as a public event one week after the ceremony.

 Background

-Cleveland was the law partner of Folsom's father, Oscar Folsom, and a close family friend.
-They first met when Folsom was an infant, while Cleveland was already an adult.
-In 1875, her father died in a buggy accident, and Cleveland was appointed the executor of his estate, and he also became Folsom's unofficial guardian.
+Cleveland, born in 1837, was the law partner of Folsom's father, Oscar Folsom, and a close family friend.
+They first met when Folsom, born in 1864, was an infant while Cleveland was already an adult.
+In 1875, Folsom's father died in a buggy accident, and Cleveland was appointed the executor of his estate and became her unofficial guardian.
 He maintained a close relationship with her while she was in school while he became Governor of New York and then President of the United States.
 When Cleveland was inaugurated as president, he was still a bachelor.
 He had previously indicated a desire not to marry, and a White House wedding seemed unlikely.
-Media speculation was pervasive, and a Ms. Van Vechten was considered the most likely bride-to-be, though little else about her is known.
+Media speculation was pervasive, and a Miss Van Vechten was considered the most likely bride-to-be, though little else about her is known.

 While in college, Folsom became engaged twice, though neither engagement resulted in marriage.
-She expressed to her mother her desire to marry a man that was older.
+She expressed to her mother her desire to marry an older man.
 Cleveland and Folsom began a courtship.
-He proposed to her shortly after, asking "would you put your life in my hands?"
+He proposed to her shortly after, asking, "Would you put your life in my hands?"
 The engagement was kept secret from the press, and Folsom vacationed in Europe with her mother for several months.
 Rumors of their engagement were initially dismissed as gossip, for speculation of the president's love life was common.
 Popular gossip had considered Folsom's mother to be a more likely object of Cleveland's attentions.
 Cleveland found this frustrating, wondering why speculation paired him with "old ladies".

-Folsom returned to New York City on May 27, and Cleveland took a train to meet her on May 30.
+Folsom returned to New York City on May 27.
+Cleveland took a train to meet her on May 30.
 Cleveland participated in a Memorial Day parade while in New York, and the president's engagement was celebrated; the band played the "Wedding March", "He's Going to Marry Yum-Yum", and "Come Where My Love Lies Dreaming".
-As Folsom looked on the parade, Cleveland tipped his hat to her and she waved, much to the appreciation of the crowd.
+As Folsom looked on the parade, Cleveland tipped his hat to her.
+She waved, much to the appreciation of the crowd.
 Both avoided further public attention in the days leading up to the wedding, with Cleveland staying at a country home and Folsom secluded in New York.
 On June 1, Folsom and her mother took a train to Washington, D.C.
 Newspapers covered the days leading up to the wedding in great detail, sometimes running multiple stories on the wedding every day, covering every detail of the wedding's preparation.